 Partial List of Credits:

 - North Atlantic Books, an affiliate of Random House, has republished many Heron Dance titles, all containing the writing and nature art of Roderick MacIver, including Thoreau and the Art of Life, Art as a Way of Life, The Heron Dance Book of Love & Gratitude, Earth My Likeness, and The Laws of Nature.
-These books can be viewed on Amazon by clicking here.

 - Gifts from the Mountain: Simple Truths for Life’s Complexities by Eileen McDargh.
 Published by Barrett-Koehler.